nraw/bestiary_of_sigillum_graph/README.md

-# Bestiary of Sigilum - Interactive Hero Network Visualization
+# Bestiary of Sigillum - Interactive Hero Network Visualization

-An interactive network visualization of heroes and their connections from the Bestiary of Sigilum fantasy game.
+An interactive network visualization of heroes and their connections from the Bestiary of Sigillum fantasy game.
 Explore character relationships, abilities, and labels through an intuitive graph interface.

 ## About

-This project visualizes the complete character database from the Bestiary of Sigilum game using an interactive network graph.
+This project visualizes the complete character database from the Bestiary of Sigillum game using an interactive network graph.
 Each hero is connected to their associated labels (Combat, Magic, Movement, etc.), creating a web of relationships that reveals patterns and connections between characters.

-**This is unofficial fan work.** All rights to the original Bestiary of Sigilum game belong to [Intaglyph](https://www.intaglyph.ru).
+**This is unofficial fan work.** All rights to the original Bestiary of Sigillum game belong to [Intaglyph](https://www.intaglyph.ru).

 ## Features